Batch21/Batch21.github.io/_posts/2016-09-10-data-visualisation-hydrology.md

  <figcaption>Screenshot of HydroShare's data viewer - <a href="https://www.hydroshare.org/resource/7be4a9c2f43b407f85aaf1154612d6a3/">data source</a>.</figcaption>
 </figure>

-More widely, news organisations, such as the New York Times, the Guardian, and the Economist, frequently employ interactive visualisations to support stories. <a href="https://en.wikipedia.org/wiki/Comparison_of_JavaScript_charting_frameworks">JavaScript charting libraries</a>, such as <a href="https://d3js.org/">D3</a>, are widely used to developed such visualisations.
+More widely, news organisations, such as the New York Times, the Guardian, and the Economist, frequently support stories with visualisations, which are generally developed using <a href="https://en.wikipedia.org/wiki/Comparison_of_JavaScript_charting_frameworks">JavaScript charting libraries</a>, such as <a href="https://d3js.org/">D3</a>.
 These libraries are also the basis of the visualisation component of many web portals and virtual observatories.
 Arguably, there is great potential for utilising the libraries more widely in less complex applications, such as blogs and project websites.

 One of biggest advantages of web-based interactive visualisations for hydrology is that the temporal and spatial aspects of data can be more easily combined, particularly through the use of animation.
 Probably the most famous examples of this, although not hydrology, is the <a href="https://www.gapminder.org/tools/#_chart-type=bubbles">Gapminder visualisation</a> developed by Hans Rosling, which shows how the average income and life expectancy of countries has evolved over time.
 The interactivity that can be added to web-based visualisations allows users to explore the data and draw their own conclusions, which is in contrast to the purely explanatory nature of most visualisations<sup>3</sup>.

 <figure>
  <img src="../assets/images/aqueduct.JPG">
- <figcaption><a href="http://www.wri.org/our-work/project/aqueduct">The Aqueduct tool </a> developed by The World Resources Institute visualises global water risks</figcaption>
+ <figcaption><a href="http://www.wri.org/our-work/project/aqueduct">The Aqueduct tool </a> developed by The World Resources Institute visualises global water risks.</figcaption>
 </figure>

 Beyond traditional data portals and virtual observatories, there are some great examples of hydrology-related visualisations on the web.
 Below is a list of a few of the best ones I’ve come across in the last year or so: